quantumlib/Stim/doc/sinter_api.md

             decoders to use on each Task.
 It must either be the case that each Task specifies a decoder and this is set to None, or this is an iterable and each Task has its decoder set to None.
+        split_errors: Defaults to False.
+When set to to True, the returned TaskStats instances will have a non-None `classified_errors` field where keys are bitmasks identifying which observables flipped and values are the number of errors where that happened.
         max_shots: Defaults to None (unused).
 Stops the sampling process after this many samples have been taken from the circuit.
         max_errors: Defaults to None (unused).
 Stops the sampling process